RedisLabs/redislabs-docs/content/rc/subscriptions/view-fixed-subscription.md

 ## Subscription overview

-The **Overview** tab summarizes your Fixed subscription details using a series of panels:
+The **Overview** tab summarizes your Redis Cloud Essentials subscription details using a series of panels:

 {{<image filename="images/rc/subscription-details-fixed-overview-tab.png" width="75%" alt="The Overview tab displays the details of your Fixed subscription." >}}{{< /image >}}